Webhooks Guide

 Notification body.
 Details about the object associated with the event.

 Many events that occur within the ComplyCube account have synchronous results – immediate and direct – to an executed request.
-For example, a successful request to create a client immediately returns a client
+For example, a successful request to immediately returns a client

 object.
 Such requests don't require webhooks, as the key information is already available.